Leonardo-Boss/suckless-site/dwm.suckless.org/tutorial/index.md

 There are several ways to get specific windows into being managed as a floating window, despite the tiled layout being activated.
 First there is `[Alt]+[Shift]+[space]`, which will toggle floating mode on the active window.
-Then there is the possible to simply resize the window using `[Alt]+[right mouse button]`.
+Second method is to simply resize the window using `[Alt]+[right mouse button]`.
 The last method is to `[Alt]+[middle mouse button]` onto the window, to toggle it in being floating.
 These floating windows then can be used to force certain window sizes, when some application requires this for aesthetics or simply to being usable.

 If you want to set some type of window to be always floating, look at the [config.def.h](//git.suckless.org/dwm/plain/config.def.h) and the `rules`